 Weekend lessons are also readily available, please enquire for more information.

 How old should my child be to begin piano lessons?

-Our Sydney piano tutors are experienced in teaching young children who are complete beginners, and have all the patience and personality needed to encourage your child and give them best start in their piano journey.
+Our Sydney piano tutors are experienced in teaching young children who are complete beginners, and have all the patience and personality needed to encourage your child and give them best start in their musical journey.

 What styles of piano music do you teach?

-Our Sydney piano tutors are qualified to teach all styles of music, whether you’re interested in popular, contemporary, classical, jazz, musical theatre or even Nintendocore (yes, this is an actual genre).
+Our Sydney piano teachers are qualified to teach all styles of music, whether you’re interested in popular, contemporary, classical, jazz, musical theatre or even Nintendocore (yes, this is an actual genre).
 However, we encourage our students to explore all genres to show them just how interesting the piano can be.

 Am I too old to start learning to play piano?

 NO!
 There is no set age to begin learning a musical instrument, and the best time to start is right this moment – ie Now!